Surfside, California: History

 Surfside Colony was begun in 1929 as an oceanside resort community.
 It was incorporated with the state of California in 1930.
 There were originally plans to develop both sides of Pacific Coast Highway (with D and E rows of houses on the east side), but these plans never materialized.
 A tunnel, which still exists though it is inaccessible, was built under Pacific Coast Highway to facilitate easy transit back and forth.

 During World War II, the U.S. Navy developed the area to the north of Surfside as an ammunition depot.
 A large jetty and channel were built to allow ships to dock.
 This development altered Surfside and its beachfront significantly.
 Changes in wave patterns and resulting erosion have continued to plague the community since then.
 Every few years, the U.S. Army Corps of Engineers must work to replenish and rebuild the beach, dredging and refilling with millions of cubic yards of sand.

-On July 4, 2008, a small plane pulling an advertising banner lost power and was forced to land in the water just off the shore of Surfside.
-The pilot suffered only minor injuries, and no one in the water was injured.